• Twitter

 Food writer Michael Ruhlman made this observation in his book The Elements of Cooking: “I can’t think of anything less useful in a kitchen than a cheap non-stick pan.”
 I totally agree.

-Get one that is at least three quarts, and preferably stainless steel, cast iron or a quality non-stick, such as this “everyday pan.”
+Get one that is at least three quarts, and preferably stainless steel, cast iron or a quality non-stick.
+I adore this “universal pan” from All Clad.
+If you insist on non-stick, try their “everyday pan.”
 When taken care of, both types will last for years.
 Be sure to get one that has no plastic in its design (including the handle) so that it can go into the oven, far-extending its value beyond the stove top.
-Avoid non-stick which limits its use and can’t be used over anything other than low- to moderate-heat and will eventually need to be discarded.
+Non-stick limits its use and can’t be used over anything other than low- to moderate-heat and will eventually need to be discarded.

 A cast-iron skillet (or this awesome combo set) with can be purchased for about $25 and has the bonus of being great for roasting a chicken, making a casserole or baking bread in the oven.
 Follow directions for cleaning it and you’ll have it for years.
 Or, hit a restaurant supply store or a Costco business center and spend $30 on the same kind of pans used in restaurants.
 If splurging, go directly to a quality brand such as All-Clad.
 Sure it’s $150 for a 3-quart sauté pan with lid, but if you take care of it, you won’t ever have to buy another one.